England World Cup 2022: When Gareth Southgate will announce his squad

 A 55-man provisional squad was asked to be confirmed on 21 October, though Southgate opted against making it public.
 It is thought the likes of Danny Welbeck, Lewis Dunk and Eberechi Eze were among the long list of players to make the cut.

-The final 26-man squad must then be submitted to FIFA by Monday November 14, however it is understood that the England boss will name his final squad on Thursday November 10.
+The final 26-man squad must then be submitted to FIFA by Monday November 1.
 This comes eleven days before the Three Lions’ World Cup opener against Iran.
+England will name their World Cup squad at 2pm today.

 Who is likely to be in the 2022 World Cup squad?